SRL132/SRL132/README.md

 ### Hi there 👋
-I am a Full Stack developer specialized in the MERN stack with strong passion for code, and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.
+I am a Full Stack developer specialized in the MERN stack and Solidity with strong passion for code, and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.

-I have experience with Agile methodologies and my main stack is Javascript-based, including but not limited to React, Node, Express and MongoDB.
+I have experience with Agile methodologies and my main stack is Javascript-based, including but not limited to React, Node, Solidity.
 I am AWS-certified and I will also be glad to help with anything AWS or cloud-related as well.